Cyber2905s/Cyber2905s/README.md

 ---

 ### About me

+I'm Piyush — a computer science undergrad who ended up spending most of his time on backend systems rather than anything with a UI.

 I like taking systems apart to see why they break, then building ones that don't.
 Most of my time goes into backend architecture — APIs that hold up under real load, databases that don't lie to you about consistency, and infrastructure that doesn't page me at 3am.